afarideh/ImageAspect/README.md

 // x is integer to crop from left of image
 $coordinates->getX();

-// x is integer to crop from top of image
+// y is integer to crop from top of image
 $coordinates->getY();

 // width is integer to crop to right of image and width of final width in expected aspect ratio